CenturyLinkCloud/PublicKB/Servers/getting-started-how-to-securely-connect-to-your-server.md

 ## You have a shiny new virtual server - now what?
 Congratulations!
 You've just built a new virtual server on CenturyLink Cloud - we assume you have created a new virtual server.
 If not, [follow this other guide first](../servers/creating-a-new-enterprise-cloud-server/), then return to this guide.

 Now what?
 How do you securely connect to your server(s)?
-Well, just follow the steps below to do so.
+Some customers have the option of using a site-to-site VPN tunnel, MPLS, or CNS.
+If your company doesn't have these options available, then follow the steps below to use OpenVPN.

 ## Connect to your shiny new virtual server
 In order to connect to your shiny new virtual server, you will need to: